 4 Common Myths About Accountancy

-Accountancy is a misunderstood profession.
-People often don’t know much about it and can be quick to make judgements based on stereotypes.
+Accountancy is an often misunderstood profession.
+People don’t typically know much about it and can be quick to make judgements based on stereotypes and hearsay.

-We know that this is absolutely not true!
-Accountancy is a fantastic career option that deserves recognition beyond tired jokes about grey suits.
+We're here to tell you that these fabrications are simply not true, and to assure you that accountancy is actually a fantastic career option that deserves recognition beyond tired jokes about grey suits.

 Myth #1: Accountants are boring

-We know, we know, maths was boring in school - but a successful career in finance is nothing like slogging your way through 4th period with Mrs. Fraser.
+We know, we know, maths was boring in school - but a successful career in finance is nothing like yawning your way through 4th period with Mrs. Fraser.

-Many fulfilling jobs sound dull on the surface - don't let it put you off exploring what could be your ideal career.
+Even if you do end up working within a 'regular' accountancy job, you're likely to find it's a lot more interesting and rewarding than you expected.
+After all, many fulfilling finance jobs sound dull on the surface - but you shouldn't let it put you off exploring what could be your ideal career.

 Myth #2: You need a university degree to be an accountant